2004 Puerto Rican general election: Results

 The controversy reached the Supreme Court of Puerto Rico, which ruled 4–3 that the ballots in question were valid.
 In its initial opinion, the Supreme Court majority interpreted the challenged ballots as indicating that voters were voting for the PIP as a party for the purposes of stating party affiliation (and for the PIP's default slate) but had decided to move their votes to individual candidates from other party's slates.
 This type of vote, described as a "mixed vote", is permitted in Rule 50 of the State Election Commission's rules, based on the Commonwealth's Electoral Law as amended in 2004, Title 2, Section 2.001, Subsection 3.
 The practice is therefore considered legal and has been published in the official voter's instructions by the State Election Commission for quite some time.
 This voting option was also allowed and seen in the 1996 and 2000 elections, and had never been contested before, either at the Legislature or by the NPP's Electoral Commissioner.
 The individual votes for candidates not from the voter's selected party are then deducted from the votes given to the default candidates of the voter's party.
 The end result is a single vote per candidate.

 At the same time, Rosselló challenged the ballots on the United States District Court for the District of Puerto Rico where District Judge Daniel Domínguez ordered the Puerto Rico Election Commission to count the disputed votes but to not adjudicate them to any candidate until he reached a decision on the merits of the case.
 Acevedo Vilá and his team challenged this ruling and the case moved up to the United States Court of Appeals for the First Circuit, where three judges ruled the question of whether or not the ballots were properly cast was not a federal constitutional issue in the case Rosselló-González v.
 Calderón-Serra and therefore should be decided by the Supreme Court of Puerto Rico at the Commonwealth level.
 The Supreme Court affirmed its prior 4–3 decision.
 On December 28, 2004, the recount ended and Acevedo Vilá was certified as winner and therefore Governor elected.
 Once the official winners were announced, they were inaugurated to four-year terms on January 2, 2005.

-PIP loses its franchise

-On a different note, the Puerto Rican Independence Party was unable to reach 3% of the total votes on the preliminary results, putting in risk their franchise as a principal political party by Puerto Rican electoral laws.
-Because of this, the party may not receive funds from the government of Puerto Rico (consisting of $5 million USD) nor have a separate column in ballot papers on the following elections.
-However, Maria de Lourdes Santiago became the first woman from that party to be elected senator in the history of Puerto Rico.